Perplexity Stock: Searching for Hints of a Perplexity IPO

 The company was founded by Aravind Srinivas, Andy Konwinski, Denis Yarats, and Johnny Ho.
 Srinivas previously worked at DeepMind, Google, and OpenAI before founding Perplexity.
 By entering the search space dominated by Google, Srinivas is looking to improve upon existing models by focusing on accuracy and transparency.

-The technology backing the tool includes multiple LLM models such as OpenAI’s ChatGPT4, Google’s Gemini Pro, Anthropic’s Claude 2.1, Mistral Large, and an exclusive Perplexity AI model for paying subscribers.
+The technology backing the tool includes multiple LLM models such as OpenAI’s ChatGPT, Google’s Gemini, Anthropic’s Claude, Mistral, and an exclusive Perplexity AI model for paying subscribers.

 It also created Perplexity Copilot, an interactive AI search companion that gives in-depth answers and personalized responses — a digital assistant powered by the most advanced AI models that provide concise answers to save users time.
 Here’s a peek at Copilot.